 Naxian Utopia.
 Extremely well-designed in organic minimalist forms, this boutique resort’s hillside private-pool suites and villas with luxury amenities (Jacuzzi, hammam, and/or other extras), plus a spa by internationally acclaimed Greek brand Apivita, is the most stylish summer retreat in the island.

 Nissaki Beach Hotel.
 It is hard to find a 5-star beach hotel like this in Naxos, which means that it is coveted.
-Near town and Agios Georgios beach, colorful sea-view suites are complemented with hotel amenities such as a swimming pool with hydromassage area, a bar, and a farm-to-table restaurant.
+Near the town and Agios Georgios beach, colorful sea-view suites are complemented with hotel amenities such as a swimming pool with hydromassage area, a bar, and a farm-to-table restaurant.

 Naxian Collection.
 Raw-material minimalist suites and villas, an organic vegetable garden, a wine cellar, private or semi-private pools, and a famous farm-to-table restaurant visited by the legendary chef Anthony Bourdain and other great foodies, are the treasures of this boutique hotel.

 Kavos Naxos.
-Just above the spectacular sandy beach of Agios Prokopios simply decorated sea view villas and suites, a pool with bar, and a famous local kitchen restaurant equal vacay bliss.
+Just above the spectacular sandy beach of Agios Prokopios simply decorated sea view villas and suites, a pool with a bar, and a famous local kitchen restaurant equal vacay bliss.

 Things to Do in Naxos

-Hillside villages Melanes, Filoti, and Apeiranthos (last one with marble houses, many small museums) are among the oldest settlements on the island.
-Check the three ginormous unfinished Naxian marble Kouros statues (7th-6th century BC), one resting in a quarry near village Apollonas and the other outside Melanes.
-In the picturesque village of Chalki indulge into the local Kitron liqueur tasting experience at the traditional Vallindras Distillery.
+Hillside villages Melanes, Filoti, and Apeiranthos (the last one with marble houses, many small museums) are among the oldest settlements on the island.
+Check the three ginormous unfinished Naxian marble Kouros statues (7th-6th century BC), one resting in a quarry near village Apollonas and the others outside Melanes.
+In the picturesque village of Chalki indulge in the local Kitron liqueur tasting experience at the traditional Vallindras Distillery.
 Enjoy the sunset from the Castle of Naxos, the best-preserved Venetian fortification in Greece.
 And make an effort to visit the Temple of Demeter or Temple of Sangri (village) from 6th century BC made of finest quality Naxian marble in one of the earliest examples of Ionic order (style).
 Swim at the bustling long sandy beaches mainly on the west coastline of the island including Agios Georgios (St George), Agios Prokopios, Agia Anna (check Island beach bar also for a night out, and Banana beach bar, and Plaka (check Tortuga beach bar).
 For a quiet romantic sunset, Mikri Vigla beaches are highly recommended.

 Restaurants in Naxos